salujajaskeerat/ELP305-TribeD-documentation/index.md

 4. Do's & Don'ts in and around battery room:
    - To ensure that the area is adequately ventilated to dissipate harmful gasses, two exhaust fans have been installed
-   - Keep all metallic objects away from battery tops.
+   - Keep all metallic objects away from battery tops
-   - Prevent open flames, sparks or electric arcs in the battery charging areas.
+   - Prevent open flames, sparks or electric arcs in the battery charging areas
    - The battery charging has been well lit with two lights
-   - A spill tray should be installed under the battery to contain any spill.
+   - A spill tray should be installed under the battery to contain any spill
-   - If installed batteries are at risk of metal tools or other conductive materials touching terminals, then the terminals should be insulated.
+   - If installed batteries are at risk of metal tools or other conductive materials touching terminals, then the terminals should be insulated
 <https://www.miningsafety.co.za/battery-charging-rooms-and-mining-safety/>

 ### 6.4.4.
 Cost Analysis